 During 2013 we announced our plans to build a new manufacturing facility in Mexico, in order to meet anticipated growth in demand for aluminum wheels in the North American market.
 In 2013, we entered into contracts for the construction of the new facility and for the purchase of equipment for the new facility.
-At March 29, 2015, the total cost of the facility was approximately \$119.1 million.
+At June 28, 2015, the total cost of the facility was approximately \$119.1 million.
 The new facility is operational and initial commercial production began in the first quarter of 2015.

-Committed to enhance shareholder value, in March 2013, our Board of Directors approved the 2013 Repurchase Program, authorizing the repurchase of up to \$30.0 million of our common stock.
+Committed to enhancing shareholder value, in March 2013, our Board of Directors approved the 2013 Repurchase Program, authorizing the repurchase of up to \$30.0 million of our common stock.
 Under the 2013 Repurchase Program we repurchased 1,510,759 shares of company stock at a cost of \$30.0 million of which 1,089,560 shares were repurchased for \$21.8 million in 2014.
 In October 2014, our Board of Directors approved the 2014 Repurchase Program, authorizing the repurchase of up to \$30.0 million of our common stock.
-Under the 2014 Repurchase Program, authorizing the repurchase of up to \$30.0 million of stock at a cost of \$21.8 million in 2014.
-In October 2014, our Board of Directors approved the 2014 Repurchase Program, authorizing the repurchase of up to \$30.0 million of our common stock.
-Under the 2014 Repurchase Program we repurchased 108,747 shares of company stock at a cost of \$2.1 million in the first quarter of 2015.
+Through June 28, 2015, we repurchased 394,713 shares of company stock at a cost of \$7.6 million under the 2014 Repurchase Program.

 On December 19, 2014, we entered into a senior secured credit agreement (the "Credit Agreement") with J.P.
-Morgan Securities LLC, JPMorgan Chase Bank, N.A. ("JPMCB") and Wells Fargo Bank, National Association (together with JPMCB, the "Lenders").
+Morgan Securities LLC, JP Morgan Chase Bank, N.A. ("JPMCB") and Wells Fargo Bank, National Association (together with JPMCB, the "Lenders").
 The Credit Agreement consists of a senior secured revolving credit facility in an initial aggregate principal amount of \$100.0 million (the "Facility").
 In addition, the company is entitled to request, subject to certain terms and conditions and the agreement of the Lenders, an increase in the aggregate revolving commitments under the Facility or to obtain incremental term loans in an aggregate amount not to exceed \$50.0 million, which are uncommitted to by any lender.
 The company intends to use the proceeds of the Facility to finance the working capital needs, and for the general corporate purposes of the company and its subsidiaries.
-At March 29, 2015, we had no borrowings under the Facility.
+At June 28, 2015, we had no borrowings under the Facility.